Sogdia: Language and culture

 The 6th century is thought to be the peak of Sogdian culture, judging by its highly developed artistic tradition.
 By this point, the Sogdians were entrenched in their role as the central Asian traveling and trading merchants, transferring goods, culture and religion.
 During the Middle Ages, the valley of the Zarafshan around Samarkand retained its Sogdian name, Samarkand.
 According to the Encyclopædia Britannica, medieval Arab geographers considered it one of the four fairest regions of the world.
 Where the Sogdians moved in considerable numbers, their language made a considerable impact.
-For instance, during China's Han dynasty, the native name of the Tarim Basin city-state of Loulan was "Kroraina," possibly from Greek due to nearby Hellenistic influence.
-However, centuries later in 664 AD, the Tang Chinese Buddhist monk Xuanzang labelled it as "Nafupo" (納縛溥), which according to Dr. Hisao Matsuda is a transliteration of the Sogdian word Navapa meaning "new water."
+For instance, during China's Han dynasty, the native name of the Tarim Basin city-state of Loulan was "Kroraina", possibly from Greek due to nearby Hellenistic influence.
+However, centuries later in 664 AD, the Tang Chinese Buddhist monk Xuanzang labelled it as "Nafupo" (納縛溥), which according to Hisao Matsuda is a transliteration of the Sogdian word Navapa meaning "new water".